 - Can discover the most common mistakes individuals make in their financial decisions.

 - Know how to structure a retirement portfolio.

 - Understand how to make borrowing decisions.

-- Achieve competence in making financial decisions during their lives.
+- Have achieved competence in making financial decisions during their lives.

-- Be able to advise others on financial decision making.
+- Are able to advise others on financial decision making.

 Bachelor mathematics, finance and microeconomics such as MET1, BED3, SAM1/SAM2.

 Compulsory activities (work requirements) from FIE432 is valid in FIE432E.